Home

 Skeletal muscles (the ones that move you) are made up of muscle cells, bunched together to form muscle fibers.

-When you strain a muscle, it means the muscle fibers are stretched or torn, either partially or completely.
+When you strain your calf muscle, it means the muscle fibers are stretched or torn, either partially or completely.

-In a partial tear, some fibers stay intact and the muscle can still function to some degree.
-In complete tears, the muscles can’t contract properly because the fibers are no longer joined.
+In a partial tear, some fibers stay intact and the calf muscle can still function to some degree.
+In complete calf tears, the muscles can’t contract properly because the fibers are no longer joined.

 Many people report feeling a sudden sharp pain in the calf, like something hitting them on the back of their leg, and not being able to continue with activity straight after the injury.